chatbottech/chatbottech.github.io/_reviews/mobile-monkey.md

    attractive.
 I can't see an obvious reason why most people would need this option.

-Additional contacts are charged at $20 a month per 1,000 contacts.
+Additional contacts are available from $24 a month, and you can save 15% by signing up for a whole year.

 Monkey positioning
 ------------------